 Users of HyperDia can still search for itineraries for the trains they wish to use.
 However, HyperDia no longer provides specific times that passengers need to depart and board these trains.

 Additionally, HyperDia no longer provides the option to exclude Nozomi trains from search results.
-This was particularly useful for Japan Rail Pass users as the JR Pass cannot be used on Nozomi services.
+This was previously useful for Japan Rail Pass users, as the JR Pass could not be used on Nozomi services.
+However, JR Pass holders can ride these trains from October 2023, if they pay a supplement.

 Current features of HyperDia